reline/reline/README.md

 ### Hey, I'm Nathan
 - I'm a full time software developer at [General Motors][GM]
-- I'm primarily an Android Developer but also work on web APIs from time to time
+- I'm primarily an Android Developer but enjoy anything mobile related
-- I'm looking to learn iOS and C/C++ development
 - I have a strong interest in linguistics, particularly Japanese
 - I'm a car enthusiast 🏎️💨